Jurassic World: The Ride: History

 The ride was announced on May 10, 2018, by Universal Studios Hollywood officials during a 25th anniversary celebration of the 1993 film Jurassic Park, directed by Steven Spielberg.
 It was stated that Jurassic Park: The Ride, which opened on June 21, 1996, would be closed for retheming based on the 2015 film Jurassic World and its 2018 sequel Jurassic World: Fallen Kingdom.
 The Jurassic Cafe restaurant and Jurassic Outfitters retail store near the original attraction were also closed temporarily to be rethemed.

 Universal Creative worked on the new ride, and Jon Corfino was the project director and show producer.
 He worked closely on the ride with Colin Trevorrow and Frank Marshall, the director and producer respectively for the 2015 film.
-Corfino worked to blend elements of the old ride with the new one, and the final idea was presented to Spielberg.
-The team had to rush to get the ride finished for the busy summer tourist season.
-Mosasaurus, an aquatic reptile that appeared in the films, is digitally featured on the ride.
-Industrial Light & Magic collaborated with the design team at Universal Studios Hollywood to create the creature and its environment.
+Corfino worked to blend elements of the old ride with the new one with the final idea presented to Spielberg.
+The team had to rush to complete the ride in time for the busy summer tourist season.
+A digital version of the Mosasaurus, an aquatic reptile from the films, is in the ride.
+Industrial Light & Magic collaborated with the design team at Universal Studios Hollywood to create the animal and its environment.
 The walls of the Mosasaurus tank are depicted across four large, high-definition screens on both sides of the boat.
 A 3D effect makes objects in the foreground move faster than those in the background, a technique that gives the Mosasaurus a realistic appearance.
-The attraction also features larger dinosaurs than Jurassic Park: The Ride, and new animatronics allow the dinosaurs to move better than their predecessors.
-Chris Pratt, Bryce Dallas Howard, and B.D.
-Wong reprise their roles from Jurassic World and Jurassic World: Fallen Kingdom.
+The attraction also features larger dinosaurs than Jurassic Park: The Ride and replacement animatronics allow the dinosaurs to move better than their predecessors.
+A few stars from the films return for the ride: Chris Pratt as Owen Grady, Bryce Dallas Howard as Claire Dearing and BD Wong as Dr. Henry Wu.

 The attraction officially opened on July 12, 2019, without advanced notice or fanfare.
 It previously had a soft opening for friends and family of Universal employees.
 The official opening coincided with a number of other Jurassic World-themed attractions adjacent to the ride entrance.
 Guests can take part in the Triceratops Encounter, where guests interact with Juliet, a Triceratops, and Dino Play, in which young visitors excavate large dinosaur fossils.
-Guests can also interact with baby dinosaurs along with their trainer.
-The Mosasaurus is part of the Aquarium Observatory section, an area that responds to real-world weather, changing between day time and night time depending on the actual time of day.
+Guests can also interact with baby Velociraptors such as Sierra or Tango with their trainer.
+The Mosasaurus is part of the Aquarium Observatory section, an area that responds to real-life weather, changing between day time and night time depending on the real time of day.
 Jurassic Cafe introduced a bar called Isla Nu-bar, named after the series' fictional Isla Nublar island.

-Following a refurbishment in 2021, the ride's climax was updated with a new Indominus Rex animatronic.
+Following a refurbishment in 2021, the ride's climax was updated with a new Indominus rex animatronic.

+In celebration for the arrival of the upcoming film Jurassic World Rebirth, Universal Studios Hollywood announced four more animatronic Dilophosaurus with improved splashes by the Mosasaurus during the Universal Mega Movie Summer event.